 Distance Delivery Methods - Any student who does not currently reside in Corpus Christi at the time of their conduct proceeding may request meetings and/or hearings be held in a virtual medium to allow for their full and equal participation in the conduct process.
 The type of medium will be determined by the Student Conduct Officer and will be made in an attempt to provide as little alteration to the current conduct process as possible.

 Students with Disabilities - Any student with a disability has the right to request reasonable accommodation in order to ensure their full and equal participation in the conduct process.
-Students wishing to request reasonable accommodations should make those requests directly to Student Disability Services (SDS).
+Students wishing to request reasonable accommodations should make those requests directly to Disability Services (DS).
 Students do not have to disclose details regarding the conduct issue to SDS to request reasonable accommodation, except to the extent that it may assist in the determination of reasonable accommodations.
 Accommodations are determined on an individual basis by SDS staff in consultation with the Associate Dean of Students.

-Student Leadership - The Office of Judicial Affairs also has a wonderful opportunity for students who are seeking out opportunities to stand out from their peers as they enter the job market.
+Student Leadership - The Office of Judicial Affairs also has a wonderful opportunity for students who are seeking opportunities to stand out from their peers as they enter the job market.
 The Student Conduct Board works closely with the Student Conduct Officer to administer the conduct process and help define what it means to be a responsible Islander.
 Participation in the program can assist students in heightening their leadership abilities, critical thinking skills, reasoning, logic and communication skills.
-In particular participation can create experiences which can help students stand out in grad school, med school and law school applications or show future potential employers a high level of ethics and accountability.
+In particular, participation can create experiences which can help students stand out in grad school, med school and law school applications or show future potential employers a high level of ethics and accountability.
 Applications are always being accepted and are available through the student resources link on the left.

 If you have any questions at all about the Office of Judicial Affairs please do not hesitate to contact us.
 We wish you all the best in your pursuits here at Texas A&M University-Corpus Christi.